-The question of outside employment for County officials and employees is one which is raised quite often with the Commission.
-This is necessary because outside employment can cause conflict or other ethical issues but there are no provisions in the current County Code which expressly prohibit outside employment of County officials or employees.
-Outside employment may be permitted as long as there is no nexus between the official's County position and the proposed outside employment, and the Commission has provided advice to that effect.
+The Ethics Commission is often presented with questions regarding outside employment for County officials and employees.
+Any County official or employee is wise to consult with the Commission regarding outside employment because even though there are no provisions in the current County Code which expressly prohibit outside employment of County officials or employees, engaging in outside employment can easily become the basis of a conflict or other Ethics Code issue.
+Outside employment may be permitted when no nexus exists between the official's County position and the proposed outside employment, and the Commission has provided advice to that effect.
 The goal of the Commission in rendering opinions on outside employment issues is to prevent harm to the trust of the public that County officials and employees are not using their respective County positions for personal gain, and to prevent or minimize conflicts or the appearance of conflicts.
 The conclusions reached by the Commission in each opinion turn on the application of the Ethics Code and its prior opinions to the facts presented in each individual scenario.
 As stated above, certain questions or factors are considered most often, including:

-1. The nature and scope of the employee's County position as it may relate to the proposed outside employment;

-2. Whether the proposed business is regulated by the County;

-3. Whether the work involved in the proposed outside employment is the same as, or similar to, the work performed by the employee for the County;

-4. Whether County resources of any kind are likely to be used by the employee in the outside employment; and

-5. Whether any conflicts exist and the methods to prevent or minimize potential conflicts.
+- 1. The nature and scope of the employee's County position as it may relate to the proposed outside employment; - 2.
+Whether the proposed business is regulated by the County; - 3.
+Whether the work involved in the proposed outside employment is the same as, or similar to, the work performed by the employee for the County; - 4.
+Whether County resources of any kind are likely to be used by the employee in the outside employment; and - 5.
+Whether any conflicts exist and the methods to prevent or minimize potential conflicts.

 In this instance, the Requester is an elected County official whose office serves an essential function for New Castle County.
 His office handles extremely important matters to the people it serves, and the scope of the matters is specialized.
-The office of the Requester may deal with someone only once in that person's lifetime, but it also regularly services and deals with people repeatedly who handle the kinds of matters which are brought to the Requester's office.
-It is possible, therefore, that the Requester may interact in his official County capacity with people who are his students, employ his students, or work with his students.
-This could happen while the semester course is taking place or sometime thereafter.
-The Requester will need to take reasonable measures to keep himself informed to determine whether such a circumstance arises and, if it does, he should consult with the Commission for guidance and/or recuse himself from involvement in official business with anyone who falls into any of those categories.
+The office of the Requester may deal with someone only once in that person's lifetime, but it also regularly interacts with people who repeatedly handle the kinds of matters which are brought to the Requester's office.
+It is possible, therefore, that the Requester may interact in his official County capacity with people who are his students.
+The Requester will need to take reasonable measures to keep himself informed to determine whether any such circumstance arises.
+And, if it does, he should consult with the Commission for guidance and/or recuse himself from involvement in official business with anyone who falls into any of those categories.
 In order to avoid an Ethics Code violation, the Requester must not engage in any conduct which may create the perception to the public that he is providing favorable or biased treatment in his County office to his students or persons associated with his students.
 While the likelihood of this kind of thing happening is relatively low, we live and work in a comparatively small region and the Requester's field is rather specialized, so it is a possibility which is reasonably foreseeable, under the circumstances.